Architecting Antiquoted

 Why: Simplicity and reliability.
 I’m a one-monkey band.
 I’ve worked professionally with more portable and expansive solutions before (Kubernetes), but I also don’t want to spend my time managing these.
 My time is much better spent building useful features for our Antiquoters than it is dealing with K8s upgrades or sidecar perils.

-Loadbalancing, Certificates + CDN, DNS: AWS ALB + Cloudflare
+Loadbalancing, Certificates + CDN, DNS: AWS ALB/ACM + Cloudflare

 Why AWS: The loadbalancing goes hand-in-hand with our ECS usage, and ACM makes provisioning all of our certificates and serving them pretty trivial.
 I’d maybe have gone full AWS if Terraform/IaC wasn’t a thing, but hooking the CloudFlare & AWS providers up is easy as heck.